 An appraisal of the Board is carried out annually to assess the competencies of the Board, the effectiveness of its work and how the Board ensures that relevant corporate governance principles are applied.

-More details on the Board members are available on pages 70-71.
 Remuneration to the Board is disclosed in note 5 to the consolidated financial statements.